Introduction

 Bonsai for freelancers and agencies

-Bonsai is a specialised tool designed for freelancers and small agencies, combining project management with invoicing and client management features.
+Bonsai is a project management app designed for freelancers and small agencies.
+It combines project management, invoicing, and client management in one platform.

 - Project and task management